Back to ¡°Memory Booster of Regional Anatomy¡±

 Eventually, all three rectal arteries have been introduced: the superior rectal artery from the inferior mesenteric artery (Fig. 6-44), the middle rectal artery directly from the internal iliac artery, and the inferior rectal artery indirectly from the internal iliac artery (by way of internal pudendal artery) (Fig. 7-20).

 The lymph in the lower limb ascends to the external iliac node via the deep inguinal node (Fig. 8-10) or the superficial inguinal node (Fig. 8-3).
-The lymph in the pelvis and perineum goes to the internal iliac node.
+The lymph in the pelvis, perineum goes to the internal iliac node.
 The entire lymph flows to the common iliac node and then the lumbar node where it encounters the lymph from the abdominal wall.
-Eventually the lymph from the abdominal wall, pelvis, perineum, and lower limbs passes the lumbar lymphatic trunk to empty into the chyle cistern (Fig. 6-47).
-The intestinal lymphatic trunk (from abdominal cavity) has been introduced in the abdomen chapter (Fig. 6-46).
+Eventually the lymph from the lower limbs, pelvis, perineum, and abdominal wall passes the lumbar lymphatic trunk to empty into the chyle cistern (Fig. 6-49).
+The intestinal lymphatic trunk (from abdominal cavity) has been introduced in the abdomen chapter (Fig. 6-48).

 < Male urogenital system >